Conservative Future: Branches

 Conservative Future branches varied in structure.
 It had branches at most British universities (many of which disaffiliated with CF and are still active); others are affiliated with city and town associations and aim to attract members from the non-student population.
 Some branches bring together both types of organisation.
 Newcastle-under-Lyme and Keele University Conservative Future is an example of a hybrid university and town branch.
 Some County areas operate, in effect, as one large branch, so that their members have more opportunities to get involved.
 While some CF branches still actively exist within local Parties, most have fallen into abeyance along with CF nationally.

 Regional College

 The Regional College included a voting body of Regional Chairmen from across the UK who co-ordinated campaign and membership activity in their regions, and chaired their Regional Executives.
 It was chaired by the Regional College Chairman, who was elected by fellow Regional Chairmen to one term, and represented the Regional College on the CF National Executive.
 The position was first established in December 2011, when then Northern Ireland Regional Chairman, Matthew Robinson, was elected as the inaugural Regional College Chairman.
 The last Regional College Chairman was Chris Rowell.

-The last elected Regional Chairmen (elected in 2014) were as follows:
+The last elected Regional Chairmen (elected in 2014) were: